 2) Train the segmentation model (PointNet) inequivalently with an iterative process.
 In each loop iteration, operations are conducted as follows:

-(1) Genetic manipulations in the GEP method are carried out to obtain the candidate inequivalent functions.
+(i) Genetic manipulations in the GEP method are carried out to obtain the candidate inequivalent functions.
 The importance of each point can be evaluated by a candidate inequivalent function with the boundary distance.

-(2) With each obtained inequivalent function, a cost sensitive learning method is implemented to train the segmentation model.
+(ii) With each obtained inequivalent function, a cost sensitive learning method is implemented to train the segmentation model.
 During model training, the evaluated importance of each point is taken as the penalty cost during back propagation.
 The loss function weights different penalties to guide the segmentation model to learn the inequivalence of points to achieve better segmentation.